Splitties/refreshVersions/docs/contributing/submitting-prs/dependency-notations-updates.md

 }
 ```

-Here is what you need to know:
+What you need to know:

 1. We use no package on purpose - and suppress the corresponding warning - so that users don't have to import the dependency notation.
 2. We provide a KDoc with a description of what the library does, a link to GitHub, and a link to the documentation.
 Please, keep the exact same style for consistency.